EkkoG/emby-reverse/README.md

   - `name`: Display name of the library (must be unique)
   - `collection_id`: Actual Emby collection ID
   - `image`: Path to the image file for this library (used for custom image service)
+  - `hide_real_library`: (optional, default: false) If set to true, only virtual libraries will be shown in Emby views, hiding all real libraries.

 ## Build & Run